 Conventional Manufacturing Services

-Besides additive manufacturing services, we also offer conventional manufacturing services, including vacuum casting, cnc milling and low-volume injection molding.
+Besides additive manufacturing services, we also offer conventional manufacturing services, including vacuum casting, CNC milling and low-volume injection moulding.

 Vacuum Casting